Quivers with quantum Yang-Baxter equation and Hecke condition: Deformation of face algebras: Quivers Satisfying the QYBE

 Consider the integer vector $a= $ and the corresponding matrix The above theorem guarantees $A$ satisfies the Quantum Yang-Baxter Equation with $A^2=\mu A$, where $\mu=||a||^2= 1^2+2^2=5$.
 Quickly checking, we see $A^2= =5A$, as desired.
 The theorem suggests all adjacency matrices satisfying the QYBE can be derived in a similar way.
 The corresponding graph for $A$ is pictured below:

 \end{example}

-\begin{corollary} Let $Q$ be a finite quiver with symmetric adjacency matrix $A$ over a field $K$, and assume $A^3 \neq 0$.
-Then $Q$ satisfies the quantum Yang--Baxter equation if and only if, after a suitable reordering of vertices, $A$ is block diagonal
+\begin{corollary} Let $Q$ be a finite quiver with symmetric adjacency matrix $A$ over a field $K$, and assume $A^3\ne 0$.
+Then $Q$ satisfies the quantum Yang--Baxter equation if and only if $A^2=\mu A$ for some $\mu\in K$, equivalently $A=\mu P$ with $P$ a symmetric idempotent.
+In that case, after reordering vertices,